khkurzeja/PolygonClipper.Haxe/README.md

 A Haxe port of the AS3 port of the C# version of the Clipper library.

-The AS3 version was ported by Chris Demham, and can be found at: https://github.com/ChrisDenham/PolygonClipper.AS3
+The AS3 version was ported by Chris Denham, and can be found at: https://github.com/ChrisDenham/PolygonClipper.AS3

 The original was made by Angus Johnson, and can be found at: